nitrictech/docs/docs/guides/git-actions.md

 ## Lets start by getting our workflow setup

 In your project you'll want to create a yaml file which contains your workflow config.
 You can name this file anything you like, in this example we've gone with 'deploy-aws.yaml'.

+It should be placed the folder `.github/workflows`

 ## Full example